Leifhaa/PGR301-2020-konte-oppgave2/README.md

 - Created a Google Cloud project and service account.
 If not, follow [these steps](#Creating-a-google-cloud-project-and-google-service-account) before beginning.
 - Created a Google cloud bucket.
 If not, follow [these steps](#Creating-the-bucket) before beginning.
 We will use Google Cloud Storage to store a state file from Terraform.

-Before we start, the terraform service account will need more permissions.
-Add the following roles to our terraform service account:
-- Compute Admin = For administrating of compute instances

 - Identity and Access Management (IAM) API needs to be enabled (?)
 - Compute Engine API needs to be enabled